MattechLab/monalisa/_sources/2-3_mitosius_prepare.rst.txt

     % get 'full_radial3_phylotaxis' trajectory without nshotoff and SI t_tot = bmTraj(p);
     % alternatively you can compute your own trajectory
-    % more details in "Using a Custom Acquisition Trajectory"
+    % more details in "Using a Custom Acquisition Trajectory" %TODO: correct ref

     % compute volume elements (3D full radial trajectory in this case) ve_tot  = bmVolumeElement(t_tot, 'voronoi_full_radial3');